Best Treadmills for Your Home Gym Check Them Out

 Types of Protein Powder

-There are many types of protein powder—including dairy- and plant-based options—each with its own digestion speed, amino acid profile, and best-case use.
+There are many types of protein powder, including dairy- and plant-based options, and each has its own digestion speed, amino acid profile, and best-case use.

 Whey Protein Powder

 Whey protein powder5 comes from whey, the liquid byproduct created when cow’s milk is separated into curds (casein) and whey during cheesemaking.
-Whey contains about 20 percent of the protein in milk, with casein comprising the remaining 80 percent.
+Whey contains about 20% of the protein in milk, with casein comprising the remaining 80%.

 Using processes like ultrafiltration, ion exchange, microfiltration, and spray drying, manufacturers remove water, lactose, and fat from whey.
-This results in a concentrated protein that’s rapidly absorbed and rich in essential and branched-chain amino acids—especially leucine, a key driver of muscle protein synthesis.
+This results in a concentrated protein that’s rapidly absorbed and rich in essential and branched-chain amino acids such as leucine, a key driver of muscle protein synthesis.

 Three main types of whey protein powder include:

-• Whey protein concentrate: The most common form, containing 35 to 80 percent protein along with small amounts of lactose, fat, and minerals.
+• Whey protein concentrate: The most common form, containing 35 to 80% protein along with small amounts of lactose, fat, and minerals.
 It retains more of whey’s natural bioactive compounds, but the lactose content may be an issue for people with lactose intolerance.

-• Whey protein isolate: Contains at least 90 percent of protein with minimal lactose and fat due to additional filtration.
+• Whey protein isolate: Contains at least 90% of protein with minimal lactose and fat due to additional filtration.
 It’s ideal for those seeking a higher-purity option or who are sensitive to lactose.

 • Whey protein hydrolysate: Partially “pre-digested” through a process called hydrolysis, making it the fastest to digest and easiest to absorb.
 Useful for rapid post-workout recovery or digestive issues, though it’s more expensive and sometimes slightly bitter.